wilsonmar/wilsonmar.github.io/_posts/2016-11-05-github-graphql.md

    Building apps
    <br /><br />

-But I prefer using Python example client code for better handling of results (looping through a list, saving to a database, etc.)
+Python example client code for better handling of results (looping through a list, saving to a database, etc.)

 <a name="PyGitHub"></a>